DZakh/rescript-schema/README.md

 let encodeResult = user->S.encodeWith(userStruct)
 ```

-Encodes value using the coercion logic that is built-in to the struct.
-It returns the result with a coerced unknown data or an error message.
+Encodes value using the transformation logic that is built-in to the struct.
+It returns the result with a transformed unknown data or an error message.

 #### **`S.encodeJsonWith`**